 Initially I nervously agreed to meeting Mr. M, but only in the presence of my friends.
 After that first “date,” we both got off the app.
 He told me he didn’t feel he needed to be on there since he found me.
 What was the point in looking elsewhere, when I too had found a good catch.
 My friends who had been in the online dating scene for several months lamented that they could not find a man like him, and that I had lucked out, claiming men like him didn’t exist on these apps.

 I felt hopeful that love was possible for me.

 Unfortunately, things didn’t work out with him and soon after I found myself wondering if I should re-install the app.
 I forced myself to get back to swiping.
 Why stay home crying over a man that may never come back?
-I figured returning to the world of swiping would hopefully distract me enough to get over the man I thought I would be with for a long time.
+I figured returning to the world of swiping would hopefully distract me enough to get over him.

 I figured online dating couldn’t be as bad as the horror stories that my friends share, since I had found such a “gem” online.
 Since returning to the dating app, life has been an odd adventure meeting new people.
-And of course I will share this all with you so that we can laugh and cry together on my journey of swiping for love.
+This is my dating diary.
+We can laugh and cry together on my journey of swiping for love.